ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 It is important to note that neither the Transport Services API {{!I-D.ietf-taps-interface}} nor the Implementation document {{?I-D.ietf-taps-impl}} define new protocols or protocol capabilities that affect what is communicated across the network.
 Use of a Transport Services system MUST NOT require that a peer on the other side of a connection uses the same API or implementation.
 A Transport Services system acting as a connection initiator is able to communicate with any existing system that implements the transport protocol(s) and all the required properties selected by the Transport Services system.
 Similarly, a Transport Services system acting as a listener can receive connections for any protocol that is supported by the system from existing initiators that implement the protocol, independent of whether the initiator uses a Transport Services system or not.

+The Transport Services system perfroms  protocol and interface selection decisions.
 In normal use, a Transport Services system SHOULD result in consistent protocol and interface selection decisions for the same network conditions given the same set of Properties.
 This is intended to provide predictable outcomes to the application using the API.

 # Transport Services Architecture and Concepts {#concepts}

+The remainder of this document describes the architecture non-normatively.
 The concepts defined in this document are intended primarily for use in the documents and specifications that describe the Transport Services architecture and API.
 While the specific terminology can be used in some implementations, it is expected that there will remain a variety of terms used by running code.

 The architecture divides the concepts for Transport Services into two categories: